Businessman’s drowning was misadventure

 Evidence called by Queen’s Coroner Eileen Nervik indicated that Mr. Henriksen, 58, was aboard his new 34-foot boat with an employee, Warren Weiss, in the North Sound.

-Mr. Weiss, who was acting as captain, left the helm to move the boat fenders prior to docking, and Mr. Henriksen was driving the boat.
+Mr. Weiss, who was acting as captain, left the helm to move the boat fenders before docking, and Mr. Henriksen was driving the boat.
 It made a sudden sharp turn and both men were thrown overboard.

-Various witnesses provided details of the boat, which was equipped with three Mercury 350 horsepower outboard engines.
-It could travel at 70 mph.
-The vessel was valued at around US$450,000.
+The boat, valued at around US$450,000 was equipped with three Mercury 350 horsepower outboard engines and could travel at 70 mph, the jury heard.

 John Aune, deputy director of the Cayman Islands Shipping Registry, said Mr. Henriksen was a personal friend whom he had known since August 2013.
 Mr. Henriksen had several businesses and traveled to Grand Cayman frequently.
 He did not have any relatives on island.

-Mr. Aune said when he took it for a test drive “it performed okay.”
-He then took it to Scott’s Marina where it was removed from the water.
-Mr. Henriksen arrived by air from Montreal on Friday, November 6, and the plan was for Mr. Weiss to get the boat the next day and take it to Mr. Henriksen’s residence at the Deck Houses, Ritz Carlton.
+Mr. Aune said when he took it for a test drive “it performed OK.”
+Mr. Henriksen arrived by air from Montreal on Friday, Nov.
+6.

 Other witness statements indicated that Mr. Henriksen, Mr. Weiss and others went out on the boat that Saturday and Sunday.
 GPS equipment aboard showed travel around North Sound, including Rum Point and Kaibo.